-Not every perk in Rogue Company is competitively viable and know which ones to prioritize can be a little tricky, so make sure you utilize these perks to increase your chances of snagging that win.
+Not every perk in Rogue Company is competitively viable and knowing which ones to prioritize can be a little tricky, so make sure you utilize these perks to increase your chances of snagging a win.

-While you can win games and snag plenty of eliminations on raw skill alone, Rogue Company’s perks can give you the edge you need to take your gameplay to the next level.
-Just like round-based games like CS:GO and Valorant, Rogue Company allows players to purchase weapons, upgrades, and gadgets to boost their character’s overall DPS.
+While you can win games while getting plenty of eliminations on raw skill alone, Rogue Company’s perks can give you the edge you need to take your gameplay to the next level.
+Just like round-based games in CS:GO and Valorant, Rogue Company allows players to purchase weapons, upgrades, and gadgets to boost their character’s overall DPS.

-However, arguably one of the most important features is that of the game’s perk system.
+Arguably one of the most important features in RC is its perk system.